mountainMath/cansim/cran-comments.md

 # Changes from version 0.3.16
 ## Minor changes
 * fix problem with reading french tables released by the census division
+* restore original column order after converting to factors
+* convery geography column to factor if available